GDIVX/Taki-Fight/README.md

   to upload builds to Google Drive.
 - `DRIVE_BUILD_FOLDER` – the Google Drive folder ID that receives uploaded builds.
+- `UNITY_LICENSE` – the encoded Unity license used to activate the editor during CI.

 ## Coding Standards